pniewiejski/algorithms-playground/data-structures/Trie/README.md

 Source: _Wikipedia_

 We could think of tries as storing letters of the alphabet in nodes and in order to **retrieve** words one has to traverse down the tree.
-In the nodes we can store different kind of data.
+In the nodes we can store different kinds of data.
 Quite often it will be just boolean values.
-(Like in a example in [this python script](./autocompletion.py))
+(Like in the example presented in [this python script](./autocompletion.py))

-Keep in mind that the size of the trie will the depend on the size of the "alphabet".
+Keep in mind that the size of the trie will depend on the size of the "alphabet".

 > Where _hash map_ were a combination of arrays and linked lists, _tries_ are a combination of
 > arrays and pointers.